Brew in 2017: Belgian Raspberry Saison

 Stalling – did I say already that this yeast is notorious for stalling ?
-It doesn’t matter if you are an experienced brewer, unless you specialize in this yeast and have been brewing with it for 10 years – it has a mind of its own, it will stall, maybe on your first try or 5th try.
+It doesn’t matter if you are an experienced brewer, it has a mind of its own, it will stall, maybe on your first try or 5th try.
 Also – this yeast can be slow – so a lot of people will confuse that with stalling, but it just takes time.

-This strain will most likely stall around 1.035, fir us it was 1.033, just ramp up the temp and take a vacation, you will have to wait a few weeks.
+This strain will most likely stall around 1.035, for us it was 1.033, just ramp up the temp and take a vacation, you will have to wait a few weeks.

 Some research indicates that this yeast could also be stalling because of the pressure created inside the fermentor from co2 gas, and therefore some people open ferment, maybe put some aluminum foil over the exhaust.